MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 :::image type="content" source="media/rte-right-click-config.png" alt-text="Remove the context menu so right-clicking will work with the default browser spell check.":::

-## Use the web resource for organization-wide changes
+## Use the default web resource for organization-wide changes

 The default RTE webresource is available with the display name RTEGlobalConfiguration.json.
 This configuration is used for all instances of the RTE control and can be used to make organization-wide changes.
 This includes RTE used in timeline rich-text notes, knowledge management, and single and multi-line fields that are configured to use the RTE control.